 More frequent outbursts, less disruptive explosions on the surface of a white dwarf.

-Do seem to have large mass white dwarfs, encouraging, but maybe not enough of them to account for the rate of explosions of Type Ia supernovae.
+Recurrent nova systems do seem to have large mass white dwarfs that are gaining mass.
+Encouraging, but maybe not enough of them to account for the rate of explosions of Type Ia supernovae.
 Exactly what kind of binary system gives rise to Type Ia supernovae is not yet known.
-Sky Watch Classical Novae:
+One Minute Exam We expect classical nova systems to end up making two white dwarfs orbiting one another because: